The First Gulf War was fought from 1990 to 1991 and saw the largest ever deployment of the British Armed Forces since the Second World War.

 The force grew over the following months, with RAF aircraft including Torondos, Jaguars and Hercules transport planes situated in Bahrain and Saudi Arabia.

-Hundreds of UK soldiers were arriving into the Gulf each day.
+Hundreds of UK soldiers were arriving in the Gulf each day.

 By October 1990, 7th Armoured Brigade had left Germany for Saudi Arabia to establish their presence in the region.

-A second British Army of the Rhine brigade joined them, with Challenger tanks were specially adapted for the desert dust, with extensive training being carried out.
+A second British Army of the Rhine brigade joined them, with Challenger tanks specially adapted for the desert dust, and extensive training being carried out.

 The United Nations had ruled that if Iraq failed to withdraw from Kuwait by 15 January 1991, necessary means could be carried to secure its liberation.